natverse/neuromorphr/README.md

 neuromorphr
 ===========

 The goal of *neuromorphr* is to provide R client utilities for interacting with the [API](http://neuromorpho.org/api.jsp) for [neuromorpho.org](http://neuromorpho.org), which is a well-known centrally curated inventory of digitally reconstructed neurons associated with peer-reviewed publications.
 It is continuously updated as new morphological reconstructions are collected, published and shared.
 It contains contributions from hundreds of laboratories worldwide (see many [here](http://neuromorpho.org/acknowl.jsp)).
 To date, [neuromorpho.org](http://neuromorpho.org) is the largest collection of publicly accessible 3D neuronal reconstructions (&gt;100,000) and associated metadata which can be used for detailed single cell simulations.
 This R package was built to work with veriosn 7.7 of [neuromorpho.org](http://neuromorpho.org).
 In the following, we detail some of its functionality, and copy and paste some text from [neuromorpho.org](http://neuromorpho.org) in order to fill you in on its database and outlook.
-If python is more your poison, there are a few python client available, for example from [BonsaiNet](https://github.com/BonsaiNet/Neuromorpho.org).
-Using this R package in concert with the [nat](https://github.com/jefferis/nat) ecosystem developed primarily by Greg Jefferis is highly recommended.
+If python is more your poison, there are a few python clients available, for example from [BonsaiNet](https://github.com/BonsaiNet/Neuromorpho.org).
+Using this R package in concert with the [nat](https://github.com/jefferis/nat) ecosystem developed primarily by [Gregory Jefferis](https://en.wikipedia.org/wiki/Gregory_Jefferis) is highly recommended.
 The curators of [neuromorpho.org](http://neuromorpho.org) can be contacted at *<nmadmin@gmu.edu>*.

 Installation
 ------------